st0rmzking777/cybersecurity-portfolio/home-lab/project-stormbreaker/README.md

 ## Important caveats

-- **Detection rules are starter drafts.** They're readable and conservatively tuned in which validate against your own telemetry before production use.
+- **Detection rules are starter drafts.** They're readable and conservatively tuned; validate them against your own telemetry before production use.
 - **Actor attribution is unreliable** by nature (shared tooling, false flags, commodity malware).
 The APT profiler only emits Low/Medium confidence and always records its basis.
 Treat it as leads, not conclusions.